LinuxCommandLibrary

 kubectl-drain

-Evict pods from node for maintenance
+evicts pods from a node for maintenance

 TLDR

-Drain a node
+Drain node

-$ kubectl drain [node_name]
+$ kubectl drain [node-name]

 copy

-$ kubectl drain [node_name] --ignore-daemonsets
+$ kubectl drain [node-name] --ignore-daemonsets

 copy

-$ kubectl drain [node_name] --ignore-daemonsets --delete-emptydir-data
+$ kubectl drain [node-name] --force

 copy

-$ kubectl drain [node_name] --force
+$ kubectl drain [node-name] --delete-emptydir-data

 copy

-$ kubectl drain [node_name] --grace-period [seconds]
+$ kubectl drain [node-name] --timeout=[5m]

 copy

-$ kubectl drain [node_name] --dry-run=[none|server|client]
+$ kubectl drain [node-name] --dry-run=client

 copy